vogelino/RxJS-basics/README.md

 #### `scan`
 Similar to reduce in javascript.
 Takes a function and an initial value.
 The function is called with the accumulator and reaches it further.

+#### `startWidth`
+Defines the data to start with and runs the observable once at the beginning.
+Replaces the second argument of `scan`.

 ## [Observers](http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#IObserver)
 An observer is a function or an abstraction that subscribes to an observable and will be executed when the observable emits an event.